ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/maintenance/etl/add-etl.dotnet.markdown

 {CODE olap_Etl_Connection_String@ClientApi\Operations\AddEtl.cs /}

-To connect to a cloud instance, see the [Olap ETL article](../../../../server/ongoing-tasks/etl/olap#section-1).
+To see API with properties to connect to various cloud servers and an in-depth explanation of transform scripts, see the [Olap ETL article](../../../../server/ongoing-tasks/etl/olap#section-1).

 The following code sample is for a connection string to Amazon AWS.
 If you use Google or Microsoft cloud servers, change the parameters accordingly.
 {CODE olap_Etl_AWS_connection_string@ClientApi\Operations\AddEtl.cs /}